Update January 2021

 XP Ramp Up places an emphasis on speed.
 Time is limited, forcing you to answer the questions as quickly as possible.

 But there are opportunities to catch your breath.

 When you answer a question, irrespective of whether you get it right or not, the clock stops.
 And it can stay stopped for as long as you want.
 Instead of whizzing through to the next question (which XP Ramp Up encourages you to do) use this opportunity to take stock and prepare for the next questions.

 This is a great way of taking the sting out of the exercise.
 I’d say it’s near essential for the 40 XP round, especially when you get to the final questions and you’ve only got a few seconds remaining.
 Having this time to compose yourself will make a massive difference.

 If in doubt, move on

-In XP Ramp UP, to unlock the XP, you need to get every question right.
+In XP Ramp UP, you need to get every question right in order to unlock the maximum amount of XP.
 But that doesn’t mean you have to get every question right first time.

-This reminds me of when I was revising for exams at school and university.
+This reminds me of when I was revising for exams at school.
 For years the advice was the same: if you’re struggling with a question, then move on and come back to it later.